: MAIN

 • How do I properly grow in this new walk of faith?

 These questions, and many more, are discussed and detailed in Introduction to Things Messianic.
 This book builds on the foundational material in Hebraic Roots: An Introductory Study in a much more thorough way for those wanting an in-depth view of these basic issues.
 Introduction to Things Messianic can be used for a single person or a group Bible study, as study questions follow each chapter.
-It can also be used easily along with the available lecture series companion by author J.K.
-McKee.
+This publication can also be used as an excellent primer to other publications available from TNN Press.

 Click here to read the Table of Contents and excerpts from Introduction to Things Messianic (PDF)